SoftBank

 SoftBank's Stargate underwriting is under material pressure following reporting that OpenAI has compressed its compute ambition from a $1.4 trillion nameplate to roughly $600 billion through 2030.
 OpenAI declined its option on the Crusoe Abilene flagship lease, suspended the Cobalt Park North Tyneside site, and reconfigured Narvik, Norway plans; several senior Stargate executives departed in mid-April 2026.
 Tom's Hardware reported OpenAI now treats Stargate as an umbrella term and prefers leased compute over owned build.

-SoftBank's exposure is structural.
-As the primary guarantor of the $500bn programme, any reduction in OpenAI's committed capex directly affects the revenue underpinning SoftBank's financing case for the remaining tranches beyond the initial $100bn.
-The IRGC explicitly named Stargate UAE — the OpenAI, SoftBank and Oracle joint venture — in a targeting video on 1 April 2026, and subsequent Iranian strikes hit Oracle infrastructure in Bahrain and Dubai.
+SoftBank's exposure remains structural.
+As the primary guarantor of the $500bn US Stargate programme, any reduction in OpenAI's committed capex directly affects the revenue underpinning its financing case for tranches beyond the initial $100bn.
+The IRGC explicitly named Stargate UAE in a targeting video on 1 April 2026, and subsequent Iranian strikes hit Oracle infrastructure in Bahrain and Dubai.
 Physical Stargate assets are now in an active war zone, adding a geopolitical risk layer to a programme already under financial scrutiny.
+The France commitment is SoftBank's most significant outside the US and signals a parallel European bet independent of OpenAI's revised capex plans.